berndzey/Consent-Gen-RDMO/README.md

 ## About
 This project started with the thesis for the "Zertifikatskurs FDM 2023/2024" by Bernd Zey (TU Dortmund).
+Right now, Wibke Kleina and Bernd Zey are working on this project.

 ## Consent-Gen-RDMO
 An informed consent generator for [RDMO](https://github.com/rdmorganiser/rdmo).